wp-plugins/garees-random-image/readme.txt

 == Changelog ==

+= 1.1 =
+* faster algorithm to find a random image of a certain category
+* if algorithm times out, make sure that an almost random image of the category is shown
+* check if there are any images associated with a certain post-category (on the admin-page)

 = 1.0 =
 * FIX: some themes don't run shortcode in the text-widget
 * allow comma-separated categories as shortcode-option